WarrenLab/chicken-pangenome-paper/README.md

 # chicken-pangenome-paper

-Scripts used to perform analyses in Rice et al. (2023)
+Scripts used to perform analyses in Rice et al. (2023) "A pangenome graph reference of 30 chicken genomes allows genotyping of large and complex structural variants."

 ## Introduction

-This repository contains scripts used to perform analyses in the paper "Paper name".
+This repository contains scripts used to perform analyses in the paper "A pangenome graph reference of 30 chicken genomes allows genotyping of large and complex structural variants.".
 It is divided into the following subdirectories, each with their own README:

 * `genome-assembly`: scripts used to assemble genomes to use to create the pangenome